By Stephanie Younger •

 Stephanie Younger: What is the story behind the hashtag #HelpNotDeath?

 Princess Blanding: A few days post Marcus being killed, I knew that I had to stand up and defend my brother.
 I had to clear his name, as my family and I knew that the behaviors observed were the opposite of who Marcus was.
 When hearing that Marcus was undressed and ran towards the highway, it became obvious that Marcus was clearly in distress and needed help to address whatever he was going through.
 Keeping these facts in mind, I made the statement publicly numerous times that Marcus needed, #HelpNotDeath.
 Being unarmed and Black or Brown can not be a death sentence.
 Being unarmed and going through a mental health crisis can not be a death sentence.
 We will continue to fight for Justice and Reformation while stressing the fact that unarmed people who are going through a confirmed or potential mental health crisis, need #HelpNotDeath.

-STephanie Younger: In what Ways Do you view the way the Richmond Police Department (RPD) treated Marcus-David Peters as a reflection of the historical treatment of Black people?
+Stephanie Younger: In what ways do you view the murder as a reflection of the historical treatment of Black people?